Tips for Communicating Before, During & After Disasters

 When disaster strikes, you want to be able to communicate by both receiving and distributing information to others.
 You may need to call 9-1-1 for assistance, locate friends or family, or let loved ones know that you are okay.
 During disasters, communications networks could be damaged, lose power, or become congested.
 This fact sheet provides two important sets of tips.
 The first will help you prepare your home and mobile devices for a disaster.
 The second may help you communicate more effectively during and immediately after a disaster.

-Before a Disaster: How to Prepare Your Home and Mobile Device
+Before a Disaster: How to Prepare Your Home & Mobile Device

 - Maintain a list of emergency phone numbers in your cell phone and in or near your home phone.